 Once upon a time, the Mughal Emperor Jahangir was traveling in the far north of his domain.
 After several weeks of arduous travel, his expedition reached what is now Kashmir Valley.

-He was awestruck at a first glimpse.
+He was awestruck at the first glimpse.
 He could hardly believe that a place so beautiful beyond compare could exist in this world!
 Silent and still, with an undercurrent of stirring life, Kashmir captivated him.

 Spontaneously, he uttered this Persian couplet – “Gar Firdaus, ruhe zamin ast, hamin asto, hamin asto, hamin asto” meaning “If there exists heaven on earth, it’s here, it’s here, it’s here”.
 The rest is history.

 While it was Kashmir’s natural wonders that ensnared Jahangir, he may as well have been speaking of the local Kashmiri food.
 Every fan of Kashmiri cuisine will be quick to repeat his words verbatim!